 Please note this fund closed to applications on 8 June 2022.

-In South Lanarkshire, Food Strategy Grants are available to community groups and organisations who wish to introduce or develop food growing activities/education on council land or within council facilities.
+The Food Strategy Fund is offering grants of up to £1,000 to community groups and organisations who wish to introduce or develop food growing activities on council land or within council facilities.

-- Buy tools, seeds or materials to set up new or enhance existing food growing provision on council land
+- Buy tools, seeds or materials to set up new, or enhance, food growing on council land

-- To improve biodiversity and sustainability in food growing areas such as wildflower and pollinator planting, water harvesting, composting
+- Improve biodiversity and sustainability in food growing areas for example wildflower and pollinator planting, water harvesting, composting

-- To improve alternative access to fresh fruit and vegetables such as orchard planting, creation of herb gardens
+- Improve alternative access to fresh fruit and vegetables such as orchard planting or the creation of herb gardens

 - Provide education resources in relation to food growing and healthy eating